Benalla Migrant Camp: Description

+History

+The camp occupied the former Royal Australian Air Force (RAAF) No.11 Elementary Flying Training School (1941–1944), including its facilities, adjacent to a small aerodrome on the outskirts of Benalla in north east Victoria.

-The first years at the Benalla Migrant Camp were the busiest, with a peak occupancy of 1063 migrants in 1951.
+Opening in September 1949, the camp was a modest-sized holding centre, accommodating 200-400 people.
+The first years at the camp were the busiest, with a peak occupancy of 1,063 migrants in 1951.
 The number of migrant arrivals decreased markedly when the displaced persons scheme drew to an end in 1952 and a number of holding centres closed.

-In 1953 a gradual change in policy meant that Benalla ceased to be solely a holding centre taking in only dependants.
+In 1953, a gradual change in policy meant that Benalla ceased to be solely a holding centre taking in only dependants.
 In 1958, it had a formal name change to the Benalla Migrant Accommodation Centre.
-Facilities were improved, and the Camp provided accommodation to breadwinners and their families if the breadwinner worked in the Benalla district and could not find private accommodation.
+Facilities were improved, and the camp provided accommodation to breadwinners and their families if the breadwinner worked in the Benalla district and could not find private accommodation.

-Although the official Camp capacity was 500, throughout the 1950s the resident population at Benalla remained around 400 with an average of 200 people moving in and out each year.
+Although the official capacity was 500, throughout the 1950s the resident population at Benalla remained around 400 with an average of 200 people moving in and out each year.
+It survived national reviews of migrant accommodation needs in 1953 and 1959.
 By the mid-1960s the occupancy did not exceed 250 with an annual turnover of about 240.
-In 1967 there were only 135 residents at the Camp, and after a Department of Immigration inquiry found it economically unviable, the Camp was closed that year.
+In 1967, there were only 135 residents at the camp, and after a Department of Immigration inquiry found it economically unviable, the camp was closed on 8 December that year.

+After closing, the airfield continued to be used for civil and recreational use and many of the aging structures were demolished in the 1980s.
+Benalla City purchased the site in 1992.